Multilevel Digital Contact Tracing: Methodology and Results

-To illustrate close contact, we consider three individuals ($P$, $P^{'}$, and $P^{''}$) and their possible close contacts (Fig. \ref{fig:DirectIndirect} (a-d).
-One can observe that if $P^{'}$ is detected as an infected person ($\mathcal{I}=\{P^{'}\}$) within $D$ days of the close contact then $P$ and $P^{''}$ belongs to the {\em close contact trace list} denoted as $\Gamma_{P^{'}}=\{P, P^{''}\}$ of $P^{’}$ (Fig. \ref{fig:DirectIndirect}(b) and (d)).
+To illustrate close contact, we consider three individuals ($P$, $P^{'}$, and $P^{''}$) and their possible close contacts (Fig. \ref{fig:DirectIndirect}).
+One can observe that if $P^{'}$ is detected as an infected person ($\mathcal{I}=\{P^{'}\}$) within $D$ days of the close contact then $P$ and $P^{''}$ belongs to the {\em trace list} denoted as $\Gamma_{P^{'}}=\{P, P^{''}\}$ of $P^{’}$ (Fig. \ref{fig:DirectIndirect}(b) and (d)).
 Here, $\{P, P^{''}\}$ are represented as {\em direct} contact of an infected person $P^{'}$.
-We wish to show another complex situation, which is also very important to trace and help to reduce the spread of the disease \cite{vietnam2020}.
-Suppose in Fig. \ref{fig:DirectIndirect} (c) and (e), $P$ is detected as an infected person, then $P^{'}$ should be in the direct contact list of $P$ i.e., $\Gamma_{P}=\{P^{'}\}$.
-However, whether $P^{''}$ should be in the contact list of $P$ or not?
-To decide, we should analyze the temporal information between $(P, P^{'})$ and $(P^{'}, P^{''})$ and which is challenging due to store all close contacts for the last $D$ days and accurate analysis of ordering.
-We refer $P^{''}$ as indirect contact for $P$.
-Here, $P^{''}$ will be in the trace list $\Gamma_{P}$, if $P^{''}$ has a close contact with $P^{'}$ during or after the close contact between $P^{'}$ and $P$ within $D$ days.
-To capture the direct and indirect contact tracing, we store the temporal information inside the circular queue working like a serial-in-serial-out shift register to hold all close contacts only for the latest $D$ days, and we refer to it as a {\em close contact vector}.
-Importantly, to decide there is any indirect contact or not? we introduce a binary operator refer to as {\em close contact trace} operator denote as $\sigma$ which operates on two contact vector between $(P,P^{'})$ and $(P^{'},P^{''})$ and returns a \textsc{true}/\textsc{false} decision.
-Hence, formally a contact tracing system for a contagious disease must store all {\em close contact} information of the whole population $ \Sigma $ for the last $D$ days.
-Thus, at any time for a given set of infected individuals ($\mathcal{I}$), the system can determine the close contact trace list or suspected persons ($\Gamma$).
-For simplicity, we assume once an individual is detected as a laboratory-confirmed infected person, immediately contact tracing is carried out and infected, as well as all suspected individuals are being isolated so that they are not contacting further.
+We show another complex situation, which is also very important to trace and help to reduce the spread of the disease \cite{vietnam2020}.
+Suppose in Fig. \ref{fig:DirectIndirect} (c, e), $P$ is detected as an infected person, then $P^{'}$ should be in the direct contact trace list of $P$ i.e., $\Gamma_{P}=\{P^{'}\}$.
+However, whether $P^{''}$ should be in the close contact list of $P$ or not?
+To decide, we should analyze the temporal information between $(P, P^{'})$ and $(P^{'}, P^{''})$ for the last $D$ days.
+Here, {\em $P^{''}$ will be in the trace list of $P$, if $P^{''}$ has a close contact with $P^{'}$ during or after the close contact between $P$ and $P^{'}$ within $D$ days}.
+We refer $P^{''}$ as {\em indirect} contact for $P$.
+The challenge is that we have to store a large volume of proximity contact data for a certain period (incubation period), and recursive temporal analysis is required to find the contact list.

+Formally, a contact tracing system for a contagious disease must store all {\em close contact} information of the whole population for the last $D$ days.
+Thus, at any time for a given set of infected individuals ($\mathcal{I}$), the system can determine the trace list ($\Gamma$).
+For simplicity, we assume once an individual is detected as a laboratory-confirmed infected person, immediately contact tracing is carried out, and the infected, as well as all contacted individuals, are isolated so that they do not contact further.